jefersonlemos/python-playground/finance-api/README.md

+# Project description
+This is an API capable of reading bank data from a file (input), parse and output to a desired csv format (output), it's an ETL.

 # Purpose
+Each bank
-This API will read Bank data from a file, will parse and output to a desired format.
-This output can be then used to import to other systems.
+This output can be used afterwards to import bank data to other systems, like personal finance apps.

-Capabilities
+## Capabilities

-## v0.1
+### v0.1

 * :construction_worker: Input formats: csv or ofx or both, yet to decide
-* :construction_worker: Generic input - the api will common known fields in order to parse them, for example:
+* :construction_worker: Generic input - the api will have common known fields in order to parse them, for example:
     1. Date
     2. Value
     3. Comment
     4. Payment_form
     It's not possible to add new input fields via API.
-3. The output will be based on profiles, so the user will be able to create a profile for an app that requires a specific CSV format.
+* :construction_worker: Conversion based on profiles - The output will be based on profiles, so the user will be able to create a profile for an app that requires a specific CSV format.
 The output fields will always have to be linked to an input field.
-2. Parse the input file and output it according to the desired profile, for example:
-Let's say you want to output to the my_finance_app format, you can map the fields from the Inter bank, like below:
+Let's say that the user wants to convert the csv from a bank to import to the MyFinance app.
+The bank csv contains the Date, Value, Payment_form and Location columns and the user needs Payment_Date, Value, Payment_form, Where.
+That's how the profile will look like:
 ```
     my_finance_app_profile: {
         Date: Payment_date